What To Do When You Want Love But Can't Seem To Find It

 Research shows that online therapy can be beneficial for those experiencing difficult emotions arising from issues with love and relationships.
 In a comprehensive study published in Behavior Therapy, researchers found that online cognitive-behavioral therapy (CBT) effectively reduces feelings of loneliness.
 In addition to decreased loneliness, the study noted that participants experienced an overall increase in quality of life and a reduction in other symptoms often associated with depression and social anxiety.

 If you hope to reap the benefits of online therapy for loneliness, you may decide to check out the online counselors available on platforms such as BetterHelp.
-Read below for counselor reviews from recent users.

 Takeaway

-Accepting your desire for love and examining the root of the issue is a great way to start.
+Accepting your want for love and examining the root of the issue is a great way to start.
 Once you feel confident, you can explore new ways to meet people while continuing to think about what your ideal relationship looks like.
 Throughout the entire journey, you can focus on improving yourself to attract the kind of person you'd love to have as a partner.

 If you feel you'd benefit from speaking with a licensed mental health professional about your experience looking for love, then you may consider scheduling an online therapy session.